• New Posts

 Instructions

-• In the microwave or on in a saucepan, melt together ½ cup of the butter (1 stick) cocoa and milk and stir until smooth.
-Cool slightly.
+• In the microwave or in a saucepan, melt together ½ cup (1 stick) of the butter, cocoa powder, and milk, stir until smooth.
+Cool to room temperature.

-• In another large bowl, beat remaining butter and vanilla together, then add cooled cocoa mixture.
+• In another large bowl, or a stand mixer fitted with the paddle attachment, beat remaining 1 cup (2 sticks) butter and vanilla together, then add cooled cocoa mixture.

 Notes

-• Melting the cocoa and butter together activates the chocolate flavors in the cocoa.
+• Melt cocoa and butter: Melting the cocoa and butter together activates the chocolate flavors in the cocoa.
 It also helps make the frosting smooth and creamy.

 Tara in kitchen making salad